-If a user has engaged with live chat, on social media or via some other means that you’re able to collect their email, send a follow-up message related to that initial action.
+If a user has engaged with live chat, on social media or via some other means that allowed you to collect their email, send a follow-up message related to that initial action.

 The email you send to a first-time customer is critical.
 If you skip this opportunity, you could leave a significant sum of money on the table.
-You have the chance to start a relationship with shoppers that leads to lifelong loyalty and brand advocacy.
+You have the chance to start a customer relationship that leads to lifelong loyalty and brand advocacy.

 The first thing to understand about new customers is that they’re in a precarious position.
 They trust you enough to buy something once, but they’ve probably had bad purchasing experiences before and, subconsciously, they’re afraid you might be another company that fails to deliver.
 If you do come up short, it’s unlikely they’ll buy from you again.